ginareeena/DonutCats/README.md

 A game about a cat who loves to eat donuts.

-Game made with Phaser 3, backgrounds & sprites drawn in Adobe Photoshop
+Game built in Phaser 3, art and assets drawn in Adobe Photoshop.

 # Running Locally: